geroafonso/ipsec_traffic_exporter/README.md

 systemctl status ipsec_traffic
 ```

-The output of service status may be similar with:
+The output of service status may be similar to:

 ```shell
 Redirecting to /bin/systemctl status ipsec_traffic.service